 Electricity: Since about 2010, electric vehicles have become a common sight on European roads.
-The directive requires Member States to set targets for recharging points that would be accessible to the public, to be built by 2020, to ensure that electric vehicles can circulate freely, at least in urban and suburban agglomerations.
-Targets should ideally foresee a minimum of one recharging point per ten electric vehicles.
+The directive requires Member States to set targets as part of their national policy frameworks for recharging points that would be accessible to the public, to be built by 2020, to ensure that electric vehicles can circulate freely, at least in urban and suburban agglomerations.
+The Directive recommends a minimum of one recharging point per ten electric vehicles; however, this is not a binding requirement.

 Compressed Natural Gas (CNG): For over a decade, CNG vehicles and buses have been deployed in several Member States.
-The directive requires that Member States ensure a sufficient number of publicly accessible refuelling points, with common standards, to be built thus allowing the circulation of CNG vehicles, both in urban and sub-urban areas (by end-2020) as well as on the TEN-T (Trans-European Transport Network) core network, ideally every 150 km (by end-2025).
+The directive requires that Member States ensure a sufficient number of publicly accessible refuelling points, with common standards, to be built thus allowing the circulation of CNG vehicles, both in urban and sub-urban areas (by end-2020) as well as on the TEN-T (Trans-European Transport Network) core network.
+The Directive recommends a minimum of one refuelling point every 150 km (by end-2025), however, this is not a binding requirement.

 Liquefied Natural Gas (LNG): Natural gas/bio-methane vehicles today offer a well-developed technology, with performances and cost equivalent to petrol or diesel units and with cleaner exhaust emissions.
 Natural gas used in trucks and ships can substitute diesel.
-For the development of LNG for road transport, Member States have to ensure a sufficient number of publicly accessible refuelling points, with common standards, on the TEN-T core network, ideally every 400 km, to be built by end-2025.
+For the development of LNG for road transport, Member States have to ensure a sufficient number of publicly accessible refuelling points, with common standards, on the TEN-T core network.,The Directive recommends a minimum of one refuelling point every 400 km, to be built by end-2025; however, this is not a binding requirement.
 The directive also requires a minimum coverage to ensure accessibility of LNG in main maritime and inland ports.